open-quantum-safe/www/team/index.md

 has_toc: false
 ---

-# Team

-{: .new-title }
-> Join the team! – February 2023
->
-> The University of Waterloo is hiring a Cryptographic Research Architect to work on the Open Quantum Safe project.
-[Learn more about the position and apply.](/team/open-positions)

 ## Project leaders

 <div class="float float-right"><a href="https://www.uwaterloo.ca/" style="background-image: none;"><img src="{{ site.baseurl }}/img/logos/uwaterloo.png" alt="University of Waterloo" style="height: 4em;"/></a></div>